MOVEMENT MATTERS

 A landscape analysis of parent organizing and advocacy work.

-DOWNLOAD: PARENT ENGAGEMENT IN ATLANTA
+DOWNLOAD: UNDERSTANDING PARENT ENGAGEMENT IN ATLANTA

 Georgia is one of the hotbeds of organized far-right white supremacist activity, especially in the realm of public education, mobilizing parents behind the “anti-CRT” and “don’t say gay” agenda.
 Organizing Black, Brown, and allied parents in response to such a stark threat is both critical and deeply challenging.
 We are honored by the stories that groups shared with us of their work to engage parents to bring racial equity to school systems, build deeper parent relationships, address systemic poverty, and fight back against the growing strength of the far-right.